 And while there has been a lot of exceptional content written on AB testing statistics, I’ve found that most of these articles are either overly simplistic or they get very complex without anchoring each concept to a bigger picture.

-You might have been told that plugging a few numbers into a statistical significance calculator is enough to validate a test.
+Maybe you are currently using AB testing software.
+And you might have been told that plugging a few numbers into a statistical significance calculator is enough to validate a test.
 Or perhaps you see the green “test is significant” checkmark popup on your testing dashboard and immediately begin preparing the success reports for your boss.

 In other words, you might know just enough about split testing statistics to dupe yourself into making major errors, and that’s exactly what I’m hoping to save you from today.

 Here’s my best attempt at making statistics intuitive.

 Why Statistics Are So Important To A/B Testing

 The first question that has to be asked is “Why are statistics important to AB testing?”

 The answer to that questions is that AB testing is inherently a statistics-based process.
 The two are inseparable from each other.